shenxianpeng/shenxianpeng/README.md

 ## Here's what I'm up to

-* I'm a DevOps/Build/Release engineer
+* I'm a DevOps engineer with a passion for building beautiful, efficient, and reliable code.
 * Creators and maintainers of [cpp-linter][cpp-linter] and [commit-check][commit-check]
 * Author of the WeChat official account [DevOps-Engineer][wechat]
 * Interested in software supply chain security